Defense Base Act Claims for Burn Injuries

 Common Burn Injuries That Lead to DBA Claims

-Amongst the most common injuries that workers report are burns of varying degrees.
-Burn injuries have been reported by many employees that have been working for private defense contractors.
-These burns vary in degrees and can be caused by a number of reasons.
-Amongst the burns reported by federal workers, these are the most common reasons:
+The most common injuries workers report are burns of varying degrees.
+Burn injuries have been reported by many employees who work for private defense contractors.
+These burns vary in degrees and can have numerous causes.
+Below are the most common burn injuries reported by federal workers:

 Note: any other burn inflicted while carrying out a job, such as on a military base, is also covered in the DBA benefits, and your attorney can give you professional advice on what you can claim.

 The reports of the type of burns vary in accordance with the job of an employee.
-However, all of them are covered in your DBA claim depending on the intensity of the burns.
-Despite the reason for your burn, it is important that you are completely informed and know if you are eligible for a claim.
+However, all are covered in your DBA claim depending on the intensity of the burns.
+No matter the origin of your burn, you need to know if you are eligible for a claim.

 Advertisement